 Blind recruitment software helps ensure you hire people for their skills, not their lofty credentials.
 Because with personal details off the table, you’re opening the door to a broader talent pool.

 If you’re not ready to commit fully, implement progressive blind hiring by replacing resume screening with skills-based assessments.
-This strategy gives you more diverse hires and candidates and confidence in their fit for the role.
+This strategy will attract more diverse hires and candidates and give you confidence in their fit for the role.

-With Toggl Hire, candidates can take a short 5-10-minute skills-based quiz showing their practical knowledge and aptitude for the role they’re applying for.
-Learn more about how we do it by watching this 1-minute explainer video below, or view our skills test library.
+With Toggl Hire, candidates can take a short 10-15-minute skills-based quiz showing their practical knowledge and aptitude for the role they’re applying for.
+Learn more about how we do it by checking out our skills test library.